earthly/website/blog/_posts/2023-06-09-python-data-classes-vs-namedtuples.md

 Also check if attribute access is faster for namedtuples than for data classes.

 ## Summing Up the Discussion

+Let's wrap up our discussion by summarizing the key differences between data classes and named tuples.

 |Features| Data Classes| NamedTuples|
 |--------|-------------|------------|